-Melissa Tan, MA, RP, MTA, NMT-F
+Melissa Tan, PhD, RP, MTA, NMT-F

 As humans we have a multitude of ways we can express ourselves, and even with all our resources we may find it difficult to communicate.
 I thrive on connecting with others through music as music contains similar properties to the way we operate as people including, form, rhythm, and pitch.